Native American Influences on U.S. Government

 FOCUS QUESTION: Did any Native American Group Influence the Men who Drafted the United States Governing Documents?
 (TeachingHistory.org., 2018)

-The First Americans had lived in North America for 50,000 years before their initial encounters with European explorers and colonists.
-The First American tribes adapted cultures and lifestyles to the geographic and environmental conditions where they lived.
+First Americans lived in North America for 50,000 years before initial encounters with European explorers and colonists.
+These indigenous peoples adapted cultures and lifestyles to the geographic and environmental conditions where they lived.
+You can read a brief Overview of the First Americans from Digital History.

 Population figures for how many First Americans lived in North America in 1492 vary widely.
 Teaching Tolerance puts the figure at 500 tribes totaling about 22 million people.
 Shortly after the arrival of Europeans, disease and violence took the lives of an enormous number of indigenous people.
 Twenty million, 95% of the indigenous population, died - many from the smallpox infection to which natives had no immunity.
 Today, Native Americans number just over 2 million or 1% of the U. S. population.
 Nearly 4 out of 5 (78%) live off-reservations and 72% live in cities or suburbs (The Guardian, September 4, 2017).